decaelus/UAV_SFM_Class/README.md

 * Can adjust by right-clicking on image
 * Dense cloud > Medium
 * workflow: build DEM - make a note of its resolution (0.2 m)
+* Information about the algorithms used by Agisoft Metashape